Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 Why do I exist?

-The etymology of the word “universe” is “all things turned into one”; hence, I am the universe.
+The one thing is the universe.
+The etymology of the word “universe” is “all things turned into one”.
+Simply, I am the universe.

 To ask why I exist is to ask why does the universe exist.